mkuti/corklagos-venture/README.md

 From that point, I could add, commit any update of my code and push it to the remote repository so it could be regularly backed up and accessed by others.

-### GitHub
-All versions and branches of the code are stored in github:
+__GitHub__: All versions and branches of the code are stored in github.

 ## How to run this project locally